MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-service-trust-portal.md

 - **NIST 800-171 (DFARS)** - US security requirements for protecting Controlled Unclassified Information in Non Federal Systems and Organizations.
 - **PCI DSS** - Validation of controls around cardholder data to reduce credit card fraud.
 - **SOC Reports** - SOC 1, 2, and 3 reports designed to build trust and confidence in Microsoft Services.
+- **Tenant Specific** – These documents are restricted by tenants.

 Resources with the series check mark indicate that the document has multiple versions, which can be viewed once you click on the document and click “view all versions” on the following page.

-Filter by date and cloud service - When viewing the available documents, you can sort the results by date range by selecting **Dates** and then selecting the range you want to use.
+Filter by date and cloud service - When viewing the available documents, you can filter the results by date range by selecting **Dates** and then selecting the range you want to use.

 :::image type="content" source="../media/stp-documents-filter-date.png" alt-text="Filter available documents by date range.":::

-Document download view - When viewing the available documents, you can sort the results by the applicable **Cloud Service**.
+Document download view - When viewing the available documents, you can filter the results by the applicable **Cloud Service**.

 :::image type="content" source="../media/stp-documents-filter-service.png" alt-text="Filter available documents by cloud service.":::